 You can use all the capabilities of the extension such as capturing screenshots, notes, and screen recordings.
 For more details, see this topic.

 Some browsers may not provide all the capture capabilities.
-See Which web browsers does the extension support?
+See Supported web browsers for the extension.

 When you are done capturing feedback: